 Living with Philips Hue

-There's a reason Philips Hue has become such a big name in smart lighting – the system is slick, reliable and responsive, and you're bound to be impressed with what's possible once you've got a few Hue bulbs set up.
+There are reasons why Philips Hue has become such a big name in smart lighting – the system is slick, reliable and responsive, and you're bound to be impressed with what's possible once you've got a few Hue bulbs set up.

 Using the app is a breeze, especially since the major 2018 overhaul that smoothed off a lot of the rough edges and fixed a few outstanding bugs – like the way lights would come back on at full brightness after a power cut.
 That no longer happens.